-- Integrated PMU (Power Management Unit) to minimize power consumption. - Reduced power modes: sleep mode, deep-sleep mode, and deep power-down mode. - ◆ Wake-up from deep-sleep mode on activity on USART, SPI, and I2C peripherals when operating as slaves. - Wake-up from sleep, deep-sleep and deep power-down modes from the RTC alarm. - ◆ The Micro-tick Timer can wake-up the device from most reduced power modes by using the watchdog oscillator when no other on-chip resources are running, for ultra-low power wake-up. - Power-On Reset (POR). - Brownout detect. - JTAG boundary scan supported. - Unique device serial number for identification. - Single power supply 1.62 V to 3.6 V. - Operating temperature range of -40°C to +105°C. - Available as LQFP64 and LQFP48 packages.
+- Programmable PMU (Power Management Unit) to minimize power consumption and to match requirements at different performance levels. - ◆ Reduced power modes: sleep, deep-sleep, and deep power-down. - Wake-up from deep-sleep modes due to activity on the USART, SPI, and I2C peripherals when operating as slaves.

+- ◆ The Micro-Tick Timer running from the watchdog oscillator can be used to wake-up the device from any reduced power modes. - ◆ Power-On Reset (POR). - ◆ Brown-Out Detect (BOD) with separate thresholds for interrupt and forced reset. - Single power supply 1.62 V to 3.6 V. - JTAG boundary scan supported. - 128 bit unique device serial number for identification. - Operating temperature range -40 °C to +105 °C. - Available as WLCSP49 and LQFP64 packages.